** PLEASE DESCRIBE THIS IMAGE **

 Dr. Shirley Thompson

 I want students to understand the material and embrace the learning process.
+I design my courses according to the principles of universal design for learning to identify and try to remove barriers from teaching methods and curriculum materials and be flexible to people’s learning needs.
 I typically provide the important points, key area and objectives in class using PowerPoint.
 This system enables me to provide clear, systematic lectures notes to ensure the base understanding of the concept, skill or issue is grasped.
-These notes are available for review on a virtual learning environment, such as WebCT and Angel.
+These notes are available for review on a virtual learning environment, such as WebCT and Angel or Desire2Learn.
 As well, I often provide case studies, stories, or scenarios, to allow students to meaningfully interact with the material or learning experience.
 I often include hands-on learning, field trips, group work and adult education methods.
 I encourage open dialogue and participation in class.
 In my classroom efforts are made to make all students, regardless of ability or diversity, feel welcome and empowered.

 I continue to learn from my students and from the literature about the dynamics of teaching and about my discipline so I can improve my effectiveness.
-I have taken a number of courses from the University Teaching Services including Intercultural Communication Effectiveness, Communicating Assertively, Interpersonal communication skills and conflict management, Health and Safety and Teaching Dossier.
-As well, I recently enrolled in a summer institute of the Learning Technology Centres called Introduction to Emerging Technologies.
+I have taken a number of courses from the University Teaching Services including Intercultural Communication Effectiveness, Communicating Assertively, Interpersonal communication skills and conflict management, Health and Safety, Universal Design Principles for Teaching, Portfolios, Written Feedback, Teaching Dossier and Introduction to Emerging Technologies.
+I use assessments methods before evaluation methods to ensure learning objectives are met.
 I try to remain flexible and incorporate what the students bring to the classroom, in assignments and comments, adapting the methods and content to their interest and learning styles.
 For example, debates work well with some classes, whereas with other classes they reap more from a discussion that does not polarize positions.
 I try to realize the unlimited possibilities for improvement and achievement in my students and in myself to obtain excellence.
+Rubrics help me to ensure the key points are evaluated and feedback is meaningful.

 I want to be a catalyst for learning.
 I challenge myself to consider the environment and health holistically to include the natural and the built environment and technological, social and scientific issues.
 This demands that I teach critical thinking about environmental problems and the ideologies and systems at work that are contrary to promoting healthy social and natural environments.
 I am aware that from a student’s perspective, an understanding of the environment is gained principally from their interactions in their community, principally through their friends and family.
 Ozone, climate change and rainforest destruction, consequently, seem not to have a real and clear impact on students’ lives, because its local relevance is difficult to understand (Bachiorri, Mutti and Pioli, 1995).
 Rather than pristine wilderness, environment should be seen as where they work, live and play—their community, in other words (Di Chiro, 2000, p.
 303).